firesidefiction/firesidefiction.github.io/submissions.md

 - [Novels and Novellas](#novels-and-novellas)
 - [Artwork](#artwork)

 If you have any questions about how to submit please email us at: [editorial@firesidefiction.com](mailto:editorial@firesidefiction.com).
+We use Submittable to manage our reading periods, but we understand that this is not universally accessible to disabled people.
+If you have questions related to accesibility, please email us at [editorial@firesidefiction.com](mailto:editorial@firesidefiction.com) with the subject line: Accessibility Query.
+Accessibility Queries should only contain a request to submit by alternate means, and not be a submission.

 ----